nhsconnect/Events-Management/pages/messages/messages/encounter_1.md

 ## Event Message Content

 The `encounter` event is a ["linked information"](overview_msg_architecture_event_content.html) event message, as described on the [Message Content](overview_msg_architecture_event_content.html) page.
-This means that the supporting information for the event should not be included in the encounter event but rather made available by the publisher through an API and the event message will instead contain a pointer which links to that API.
+This means that the event-related information should not be included in the encounter event but rather made available by the publisher through an endpoint URL and the event message will instead contain a pointer which links to that endpoint URL.

-Within the encounter event message the pointers to supporting information will be included in the form of `DocumentReference` resources which conform to the pointer model and retrieval mechanism defined by the [National Record Locator](https://developer.nhs.uk/apis/nrl/index.html) service.
+Within the encounter event message the pointers to event-related information will be included in the form of `DocumentReference` resources which conform to the pointer model and retrieval mechanism defined by the [National Record Locator](https://developer.nhs.uk/apis/nrl/index.html) service.

 All encounter event messages that are published to the NEMS **MUST** be created inline with guidance and requirements specified on this page and on the [Generic Event Message Requirements](explore_genreic_event_requirements.html) page.
-Programs that choose to use this encounter event will need to define additional requirement for their publishers around population of the event message and what their subscribers should look for in the event message to identify if the event message is relevant to their use case.
+Programs that choose to use this encounter event will need to define additional requirements and implementation guidance for their publishers, around population of the event message, and outline what their subscribers should look for in the event message to identify if the event message is relevant to their use case.

 ## Bundle structure

 The event message will contain a mandatory `MessageHeader` resource as the first element within the event message bundle as per FHIR messaging requirements.
 The MessageHeader resource references an `encounter` resource as the focus of the event message.
 The encounter resource represents the encounter that happened and should be populated as per the guidance below.

-Publishers **MUST** include NRL DocumentReference resources pointing to supporting information, where supporting information where it is available.
-Where there is a strong use case for including the supporting information as resources within the event message bundle, it may be include as resources but the event message **MUST** also contain pointers to where the same event-related information can be retrieved.
+Publishers **MUST** include NRL DocumentReference resources pointing to event-related information, where event-related information it is available.
+Where there is a strong use case for including the event-related information as resources within the event message bundle, it may be include as resources but the event message **MUST** also contain pointers to where the same event-related information can be retrieved.

 <div class="tabPanel">